junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "What everything?"
 Dean's eyes follow Crowley's move, shifting between the demon and the body.

-Crowley looks up at him, proud.
-"I learned a thing or two from the witch.
-Finally figured out how to decode most of the Cage's lock magic and runes, and have them all transferred to this body, carved into every bone, every blood, every molecule of every cell.
+Crowley looks up at him, looking rather proud of himself.
+"It turns out you can actually learn a thing or two from a three-hundred-year-old witch, who happened to be your mother.
+Took me a while, but I finally figured out how to decode most of the Cage's lock magic and runes, and have them all transferred to this body, carved into every bone, every blood, every molecule of every cell.
 The Devil can live in that body just like he did in the Cage, but he's gonna be my little bitch."
 He grits his teeth satisfyingly as if he's already imagining chewing the Devil between them.

 Realization dawns on Dean.
 "So that's your plan when we ran into you and Rowena in LA.
 You were about to cast him into this body and have your little moment of revenge."